samuelludwig/elixir-practice/prog_phx_gte1.4_programs/notes/chapter02.md

       - What are you trying to do?
       - What information are you sending/bringing with you, if any?
       - Ect.
 Thankfully this is all done automatically for us as soon as a user accesses our web server.
     - The `connection` struct itself is rather ugly and complicated, and thankfully we don't need to know about most of its dirty details, we usually only care about certain small sections.
-If you want to see what a general `connection` struct looks like, [click here](link_to_struct_gist).
+If you want to see what a general `connection` struct looks like, [click here](https://gist.github.com/jamonholmgren/fc3b995d2704b1780b55).
     - Each layer of Phoenix makes little changes to our `connection`, slowly honing it down to exactly what we want.
-    - By the end of the complete `phoenix` pipeline, our `connection` is transformed to the output we want, and this output is then either rendered to a webpage of our design, or it's used to update a database of ours, or both.
+    - By the end of the complete `phoenix` pipeline, our `connection` is transformed and used to create the output we want, and this output is then either rendered to a webpage of our design, or it's used to update a database of ours, or both.

   ### The Layers of Phoenix